Date: 11 February 2021

-Following the withdrawal of the United Kingdom from the European Union, European Union Trade Marks (EUTMs) and Registered Community Designs (RCDs) are still deemed protected in the UK until 31 December 2020.
+Following the withdrawal of the United Kingdom from the European Union, European Union Trade Marks (EUTMs) and Registered Community Designs (RCDs) no longer extend to the UK, but new national UK rights have been created.

-EU trade mark and design law will cease to apply in the UK after this date, however none of these changes will affect our ability at Maucher Jenkins to handle your European IP matters.
+EU trade mark and design law has ceased to apply in the UK but none of these changes will affect our ability at Maucher Jenkins to handle your European IP matters.
 We understand that you may still have questions and concerns and have addressed some of the most commonly asked questions below.

 Maucher Jenkins is an Anglo-German firm with offices in the UK since 1937 and Germany since 1933.
 Over the years, we have grown these offices with a strong contingent of experienced British and German IP lawyers and attorneys and Registered European Lawyers (RELs).
 As a result, we are uniquely placed to offer our clients swift, responsive and fully tailored IP legal services in two of the most important jurisdictions in Europe.